Isaiahyusuf/CryptoUnc-Lotto/README.md

 Confirm no offset-naive errors appear.
 	•	Verify bot responds to Telegram messages.
 	•	Check that all environment variables are loaded correctly (print(BOT_TOKEN) for debug).

+README: Fix Scheduler and Round Manager Timing Errors

+Objective:
+The bot’s scheduler and round manager are not functioning correctly.
+Each time a new round is supposed to start, it triggers the error “name ‘datetime’ is not defined” or fails to handle the round timing properly.
+The goal is to fix all timing, scheduling, and round management issues and make the system stable.

+Tasks for Replit Agent:
+	1. Fix Import and Datetime Errors
+Check all files that handle round creation or scheduling, such as main.py, scheduler.py, and round_manager.py.
+Make sure the datetime module is correctly imported at the top of each file: from datetime import datetime, timedelta import pytz
+Ensure that all datetime operations use timezone-aware values like datetime.now(pytz.utc) instead of datetime.now().
+	2. Debug the Round Timing Logic
+Verify that rounds are created, scheduled, and executed at the right time.
+Fix any logic preventing automatic round starts.
+Make sure the round manager checks correctly whether a round’s time has arrived, if it has ended, and when to start the next round.
+Test this by simulating time changes or forcing manual round starts to confirm the logic works.
+	3. Add Logging for Testing
+Add print or logging lines in key parts of the scheduler and round manager to see real-time updates.
+Examples:
+print(”[Scheduler] Checking round timing:”, datetime.now(pytz.utc))
+print(”[Round Manager] Current round status:”, status) This will help track exactly what happens when the bot reaches a new round time.
+	4. Test the Scheduler
+Run the bot continuously to ensure it completes at least two or three full round cycles automatically without manual triggers.
+Confirm that new rounds start, end, and transition properly without any datetime errors or crashes.
+Make sure the timing intervals are correct and consistent.
+	5. Environment Variables
+Ask the developer to provide all necessary environment variables inside Replit Secrets.
+Do not use hardcoded values anywhere.
+Confirm the following are properly set and working:
+BOT_TOKEN
+RPC_URL (Solana mainnet endpoint)
+DB_PATH or database connection details
+Any other variables for wallet operations, admin settings, or payment verification.
+The bot must be fully functional only through these secret variables.
+	6. Final Verification
+After all fixes, confirm that:
+The scheduler starts rounds automatically based on the timing interval.
+Rounds end and restart correctly.
+No datetime or timezone errors appear.
+The bot keeps running continuously without interruption.

+Expected Result:
+The scheduler and round manager should operate automatically and reliably, handle all time-based round transitions without errors, and maintain full functionality over multiple cycles.